Dynamics of $(2+1)$-dimensional SOS surfaces above a wall: Slow mixing induced by entropic repulsion: Upper bounds on equilibration times

-\end{lemma} Note that $\ell(\infty,L)=B+1/(4\beta)\log A$ is just a large constant.
-We will actually see that, in both lemmas, the constant $\tfrac34$ can be replaced by $1-o(1)$ where $o(1)$ vanishes for $L\to\infty$.
-We refer to Section~\ref{getup} and Section~\ref{getdown} below for the proof of Lemma~\ref{lem:dalbasso} and Lemma~\ref{lem:dallalto} respectively.
+Note that $\ell(\infty,L)=B+1/(4\beta)\log A$ is just a large constant.
+We will actually see that, in both lemmas, the constant $\frac34$ can be replaced by $1-o(1)$ where $o(1)$ vanishes for $L\to\infty$.
+We refer to Sections~\ref{getup}~and~\ref{getdown} below for the proof of Lemmas~\ref{lem-dalbasso}~and~\ref{lem-dallalto}, respectively.